 The storage cabinets in the Campus Life Suite are for Student Organization use only.
-Reservations for the cabinets are assigned on a first-come, first-serve basis by a staff member from the Department of Student Activities & the Student Center Requests to store items in other areas of the Student Center must be approved by the Director of Student Activities & the Student Center.
+Reservations for the cabinets are assigned on a first-come, first-serve basis by a staff member from the Department of Student Activities.
+Requests to store items in other areas of the Student Center must be approved by the Director of the Student Center.
 Student Organization offices and cabinets are not to be used for personal storage.